-Infosys together with its subsidiaries and controlled trusts is hereinafter referred to as 'the Group'.
+Infosys together with its subsidiaries and controlled trusts is herein after referred to as the "Group".

-The Company is a public limited company incorporated and domiciled in India and has its registered office at Electronics city, Hosur Road, Bengaluru 560100, Karnataka, India.
+The Company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
 The Company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
 The Company's American Depositary Shares (ADS) representing equity shares are listed on the New York Stock Exchange (NYSE).

-The Group's interim condensed consolidated financial statements are approved for issue by the Company's Board of Directors on July 15, 2020.
+The Group's interim condensed consolidated financial statements are authorized for issue by the Company's Board of Directors on July 15, 2020.